-Best of all, it is a nod to the Red, White, and Blue, making it a perfect dessert for any Holiday or birthday that falls during the summer months.
+Best of all, these Three Berry Shortcakes are a nod to the Red, White, and Blue, making it a perfect dessert for any holiday or birthday that falls during the summer months.
 If you wish to be the subject of gossip, serve this dessert – people will talk.
 And they’ll ask for it, again and again.

 Absolutely delectable, and very do-able, each piece of this dessert shines.
 There are four components:

-- Shortcake: although these are super easy, and they look a bit like a bisquick drop biscuit, these are really like a cross between a cream biscuit (num) and a scone – a gorgeous cream & sugar topping gives a bit of crispness to the top and these are moist and tender throughout – they can be made a day or two ahead but will soften just a bit.
+- Shortcake: although these are super easy, and look like a Bisquick drop biscuit, these are a cross between a cream biscuit (num) and a scone.
+These are moist and tender throughout and have a cream and sugar topping that gives just a bit of crispness.
+Make a day or two ahead if you’d like but the top will soften just a bit.

-- Whipping Cream: Nothing can beat real whipping cream in this recipe, and this whipping cream is very lightly flavored with a touch of Grand Marnier, Rum or vanilla and a bit of powdered sugar.
+- Whipping Cream: Nothing can beat real whipping cream, and in this recipe, and this whipping cream is very lightly flavored (again) with a touch of Grand Marnier, rum or vanilla.
+There’s a touch of powdered sugar for sweetness.

 - Berries: Although one type of berry can be used, a mix of berries is truly outstanding.
 Again, the faintest touch of Grand Marnier or rum adds an unidentifiable something…make these the same day, but early in the day so they have a chance to gently macerate.
 The tiniest bit of sugar and a small scraping of fresh nutmeg helps the process along.